 HOW TO RESTRICT COOKIES

 You can adjust the settings in your browser in order to restrict or block cookies that are set by the site(s) (or any other website on the Internet).
 Your browser may include information on how to adjust your settings.
+We may also provide a cookie banner and/or preference center that allows you to communicate your choices about the types of cookies used to enhance your experience

 Alternatively, you may visit www.allaboutcookies.org to obtain comprehensive general information about cookies and how to adjust the cookie settings on various browsers.
 This site also explains how to delete cookies from your computer.

 You can control and delete these cookies through your browser settings through the following: Google Chrome